Child Sports League Sexual Assault Attorney

 Signs of Childhood Sexual Assault

-- Not wanting to be alone with a certain coach
+- Not wanting to be alone with a specific coach or staff member

 - Suddenly expressing disinterest in favorite activities

 - Signs of trauma to the genitals, such as bruising or bleeding

 - Nightmares or trouble sleeping